clarelgibson/2022-school-admissions-dashboard/README.md

 * Source: [Get Information About Schools](https://get-information-schools.service.gov.uk/)

-The file above contains additional data relating to primary schools in Hampshire (LA no. 850) and Surrey (LA no. 936).
+The file above contains additional data relating to primary and secondary schools in all local authorities.
+It excludes nurseries, special schools, children's centers, pupil referral units and post-16 education.
 In order to generate this file, I  made the following selections:

-1. Find an establishment by local authority: Hampshire and Surrey.
+1. Find an establishment: All establishments.
 Includes open and closed schools.
-2. On the search results page I filtered the results to All-through, Middle Deemed Primary and Primary.
+2. On the search results page I filtered the Phase of education to All-through, Middle Deemed Primary, Middle Deemed Secondary, Primary and Secondary.
 3. On the next page I opted to choose the full set of data, including links.

+Once the file was downloaded I performed one additional preparatory step.
+I ensured that every column had a heading by scrolling to the very right of the table and renaming the blank columns.
+These are columns containing additional linked establishments so I used a `Links 1`, `Links 2`, `Links 3` etc naming convention.

 #### [ks2](/data-in/ks2)